At a Glance

 Testing videos during a Live Conversation

-- Share your screen and play the video for the participant (be sure to check that you are sharing your computer sound when you share your screen).
+- Share your screen and play the video for the contributor (be sure to check that you are sharing your computer sound when you share your screen).

-Note: There may be some video lag due to Zoom bandwidth, so giving the participant the link to the video to watch on their own machine may work the best.
+Note: There may be some video lag due to Zoom bandwidth, so giving the contributor the link to the video to watch on their own machine may work best.

 Need more information?
 Read these related articles.